 The tests are timed so ensure you are fully aware of how many questions you have to answer and keep an eye on the clock!
 You will have 20 minutes for the verbal and 30 minutes for the numerical test.

 You then have 10 working days to complete the tests once you receive the invite.
-If for any reason you require an extension on this, please contact our trainee and graduate recruitment team.
+If for any reason you require an extension on this, please contact our trainee recruitment team.

 Our tests are compatible with laptops, tablets and mobile devices.
 Wherever you decide to take the test, make sure it is somewhere quiet.